haukex/merge-insertion.py/README.md

 ### merge_insertion.Comparator

 A user-supplied async function to compare two items.
-The argument is a tuple of the two items to be compared; they must not be equal.
+The single argument is a tuple of the two items to be compared; they must not be equal.
 Must return 0 if the first item is ranked higher, or 1 if the second item is ranked higher.

 <a id="merge_insertion.merge_insertion_sort"></a>